By Chantal India, on 21 March 2022

-In advertising it's said that a picture is worth a thousand words, but this is not entirely true.
-Advertising copy is of paramount importance in order to specify the brand's message, define the benefits, and convince the reader.
-Let's take a look at what they consist of, what their characteristics are, and what resources we can use to write them.
+In advertising, it's said that a picture is worth a thousand words, but this is not entirely true.
+Writing effective advertising copy is crucial in order to specify your brand's message, define the benefits of your products or services, and convince your readers.
+Let's take a look at what effective advertising copy consists of and what resources you can use to write it.

-Advertising copy is text that seeks to convince the reader to perform a certain action.
-The clearest example is the text that seeks to encourage the reader to buy, but the action can also be to join a cause, fill in a form, etc.
+Advertising copy convinces the reader to perform a certain action.
+The clearest example is encouraging the reader to buy, but the action can also be to join a cause, fill out a form, etc.

-In general, advertising copy is usually accompanied by images and employs a series of literary devices to attract the reader's attention and be convincing.
+In general, advertising copy is usually accompanied by images and employs a series of literary devices to attract the reader's attention and convince them to perform an action.